 Emergencies may arise anytime during a train journey.
-And at such times you would dearly want to stop the train or seek attention.
-The code for practice for train travel emergencies is: to stop the train, pull the chain!
+And at such times you would dearly want to stop the train or draw attention towards the crisis.
+The code of practice for train travel emergencies is: to stop the train, pull the chain!
 With the guard and loco pilot rooms at the extreme ends of the train, it is improbable for the passengers to rush to those rooms seeking help during their emergencies.
 Keeping this in mind, each train coach comes equipped with Emergency (or Alarm) chains which, when pulled, can bring a moving train to a standstill.
 While each of you might be knowing about the emergency chains, you might not be knowing about various facts regarding chain pulling.
 In this blog we would try to clear all doubts regarding chain pulling.

 How does the train stop when somebody pulls the chain?